 Rebecca Ryan is a Research Fellow at the School of Psychology and Public Health, La Trobe University, Australia.
 She is also the Deputy Co-ordinating Editor of the Cochrane Consumers and Communication Group.
 She leads editorial policy development, developing and maintaining author resources to assist those undertaking complex intervention reviews, supporting quality assurance mechanisms across the editorial life of reviews and providing editorial input and leadership for reviews that span the broad subject scope of the Group.
 She has experience in various working parties and pilot schemes within Cochrane and in projects outside the organisation, including those focussing on evidence-based strategies to support consumers' use of medicines, communication for childhood vaccination, risk communication for rare diseases, and developing the evidence base for communication with people with multimorbidity.
 She is particularly interested in developing and promoting the use of systematic synthesis methods for complex interventions and in developing approaches to meet the challenges of applying rigorous methods to complex areas, particularly those to enable people to more effectively participate in their own health care.
 She has led and contributed as an author to several reviews and is a contributing author on the two new Cochrane Handbook chapters in preparation on synthesis methods.

-Christopher Schmid is Professor of Biostatistics and founding member and Co-Director of the Center for Evidence Synthesis in Health in the Brown School of Public Health, Boston, USA.
-He is a Fellow of the American Statistical Association (ASA), an elected member of the Society for Research Synthesis Methodology and Founding Co-Editor of Research Synthesis Methods.
-He is statistical editor for the American Journal of Kidney Diseases.
-He currently directs the Evidence Synthesis Academy, funded by the US to support training of mid-career professionals in evidence synthesis.
+Christopher Schmid is Professor and Chair of Biostatistics and founding member of the Center for Evidence Synthesis in Health in the Brown School of Public Health, Providence, RI, USA.
+He directs the Clinical Study Design, Epidemiology and Biostatistics Core of the Rhode Island Center to Advance Translational Science and also directs the Evidence Synthesis Academy, a USA funded educational program for mid-career professionals and users of healthcare evidence.
+He is a Fellow of the American Statistical Association, founding Editor of the journal Research Synthesis Methods, long-time statistical editor of the American Journal of Kidney Diseases and President of the Society for Research Synthesis Methodology.
+He was one of the original co-conveners of the Cochrane Multiple Interventions Methods group.
 He has served on many committees and reporting guideline groups and is a recognised expert in synthesis.
 His research focuses on methods and applications for meta-analysis particularly Bayesian methods and software and on predictive models derived from combining data from different sources.
 He has published extensively on meta-regression and multivariate methods.
-Chris helped develop the Institute of Medicine national standards for systematic reviews and he directed the Brown Biostatistics Masters Program from 2012-2016.
-He chaired the Section on Health Policy Statistics at the American Statistical Association.
-He consults extensively with government, academia and industry and currently serves on the Agency for Healthcare Research and Quality Health Care Research Training Study Section and the FDA Drug Safety and Risk Management Advisory Committee.
+Chris helped develop the Institute of Medicine USA standards for systematic reviews and chaired the Section on Health Policy Statistics at the American Statistical Association.
+He consults extensively with government, academia and industry and recently completed a term on the FDA Drug Safety and Risk Management Committee.

 Nicole Skoetz is the Co-ordinating Editor of the Cochrane Haematological Malignancies (CHM) Group and the Scientific Co-ordinator of the Working Group Standard Operating Procedures of the Comprehensive Cancer Centres based at the University Hospital of Cologne, Germany.
 Active in Cochrane since 2002, Nicole was first a consumer co-ordinator and author, then Managing Editor before she took up her current role.
 She has been member of numerous Cochrane committees, e.g., the Monitoring and Registration Committee, Methods Application and Review Standards, Managing Editors Executive, Coordinating Editors Executive and Cochrane Cancer.
 Her goal is to combine expertise from Cochrane Review Groups and Methods groups to identify gaps in review production in the field of cancer; engage with stakeholders; co-operate with international organisations and apply for funding collaboratively.
 Her role in guideline development reflects her strong interest in interactive summary of finding tables (iSOF).
 She also leads a project within GRADE to give guidance on how to correctly use this tool for time-to-event outcomes and hazard ratios.
 Nicole's principal interest is to be involved in new developments and structural changes of Cochrane as proposed in the Strategic Plan 2020.

-Nichole Taske is an Associate Director (Methods and Economics) at the National Institute for Health and Care Excellence (NICE), UK.
+Nichole Taske is an Associate Director (Methods and Economics) within the Centre for Guidelines at the National Institute for Health and Care Excellence (NICE), UK.
 She graduated with a PhD in clinical genetics from the Australian National University in 1997.
 She has worked as a postdoctoral research fellow both in Australia and the UK specialising in inherited chanelopathies.
-In the UK, she undertook further studies in health policy, planning and financing at University College London and London School of Economics.
-In 2003 she joined Bazian Ltd, a private company that provides evidence-based health reports for governments, insurers, publishers and research organisations.
-Nichole joined NICE in 2004 and is responsible for overseeing the technical quality assurance of guidelines in development in addition to leading on the development and evaluation of guideline development methodologies.
+In the UK, she undertook further studies in health policy, planning and financing at University College London, the London School of Economics and the London School of Hygiene and Tropical Medicine.
+In 2003, Nichole joined Bazian Ltd, a health care consultancy that provides evidence-based health reports for governments, insurers, publishers and research organisations.
+Nichole joined NICE in 2004 and currently leads the Methods and Economics team which has responsibility for overseeing the technical quality assurance of guidelines in development in addition to leading on the development, evaluation and implementation of new and emerging guideline development methodologies and processes.
+In 2016, she became a Methodological Editor for the Cochrane Lung Cancer Group and currently co-leads the UK GRADE Network - comprising members from NICE, The Cochrane Editorial Unit, Cochrane UK, SIGN, BMJ Evidence and from 2019, the UK-based centres of the Joanna Briggs Collaboration.

 Karla has been working in evidence-based health care since 1997 and is an author of over 60 Systematic Reviews, including 33 Cochrane Reviews.
 She previously held Assistant Professor posts in Brazil and Israel; and established a consultancy business that provided evidence synthesis services to government agencies and not-for-profit organizations.